All students must pass the Comprehensive Regents Examination in English to graduate from high school.

 Course: Geometry-Common Core RNumber: 3095Length: 40 weeksGrade Level: 10, 11 or 12Prerequisite: Successful completion of Integrated AlgebraCredit: 1 unitA major emphasis of this course is to allow students to investigate geometric situations.
 Properties of triangles, quadrilaterals and circles will receive particular attention.
 Students will use the traditional tools of compass and straightedge as well as dynamic geometry software that model these tools more efficiently and accurately, to assist in these investigations.
 Integrating synthetic, transformational, and coordinate approaches to geometry, students will justify geometric relationships and properties of geometric figures.
 Congruence and similarity of triangles wil be established using appropriate theorems.
 Transformations including rotations, reflections, translations, and glide reflections and coordinate geometry will be used to establish and verify geometric relationships.
 Geometry is meant to lead students to an understanding that reasoning and proof are fundamental aspects of mathematics and something that sets it apart from the other sciences.
 This course will prepare students for the June Regents exam in Integrated Geometry.

-Algebra 2 and Trigonometry is the capstone course of the three units of credit required for a Regents diploma.
+Algebra 2 is the capstone course of the three units of credit required for an Advanced Regents Diploma.
 This course is a continuation and extension of the two Regents courses that preceded it.
 It is a very intense course concentrating on algebra skills, functions, probability, trigonometry, logarithmic functions, complex, irrational and imaginary numbers.
 This is an important course for students pursuing careers in math, science and the technical areas.

 Course: Applied MathNumber: 3097Length: 40 weeksGrade Level: 10, 11 or 12Prerequisite: Successful completion of Integrated AlgebraCredit: 1 unit